OSHA has updated its regulations to include airborne pathogens. With this change, the way I work has changed.

-- During sessions, I'll be wearing an N95 mask and face shield and changing clothes between each client to reduce the higher risk of exposure.
+- During sessions, I'll be wearing an N95 or one time use mask and face shield.
+Between sessions, I change clothes to reduce the risk of exposure.

 - I also request that each client wear a mask that goes behind the ears.